noridev/d4rkAvatarOptimizer/README.md

 ![Example Screenshot](./Documentation~/img/example0.png)
 ## Apply on Upload
 Automatically applies the optimizer to the avatar before uploading it to vrc.
-This is non destructive, the avatar in your scene will stay as it is.
+This is non-destructive, the avatar in your scene will stay as it is.
 ## Write Properties as Static Values
 This is very similar to what some shaders call locking in or baking.
 If you use this option you should disable the locking in or baking feature of your shader.